martinloic/lm_autopricepack/README.md

-# LM Auto Calculate Product Pack Price
+# Prestashop - LM - Auto Calculate Product Pack Price

 ## Overview
 The PrestaShop module `lm_autopricepack` is designed to automate the updating of pack prices.
 It automatically recalculates the price of a product pack whenever the price of an item within the pack changes.
 This ensures that the pack price always reflects the current prices of its components.